 - Finding the lowest possible container weight

 Last but not least NOGRID pointsBlow helps to understand the origins of glass defects in the container.
 Therefore, simulation helps to understand how the forming process is working in detail, which is the basis for all improvements.

 NOGRID pointsBlow software allows all main glass container forming processes to be simulated in full 3D and in a practicable time.
 The graphical user interface is designed especially for the glass container industry and all modelling and simulation steps are easy to understand and perform.

 By using the software, the number of mold and production design trials can be reduced significantly and the ROI can be achieved after the first new bottle design.

 NOGRID pointsBlow is unique on the market: Any software but NOGRID pointsBlow can simulate the glass forming process of container glass for the forming processes Blow Blow (BB), Press and Blow (PB) , Narrow Neck Press and Blow (NNPB) and PB for tableware in full 3-D and in feasible computation time.

 If you are a manufacturer of container glass you should not miss testing our software.
-You won't find any other software worldwide for the belongings of simulation of the container glass forming process that is able to generate solid solutions in a very short time.
+You won't find any other software worldwide for the simulation of the container glass forming process that is able to generate solid solutions in a very short time.
 Even complicated forms of glass containers, such as bottles with handles, can be simulated with NOGRID pointsBlow.

 Don't miss your chance to simulate the glass forming process absolutely professional.
 You'll be more effective, you'll save time and resources with NOGRID pointsBlow software.
 You will be convinced and inspired if you decide to test our software.
 Please contact us for a trial version.